hleb-albau/ethereum-pubkey-collector/README.md

 eth-pubkeys collect --node-url=ws://127.0.0.1:8546  --threads=10
 ```

-This project, beside collecting pubkeys, supports other commands such as **create csv file**, or **serve http endpoint**.
+This project, beside collecting pubkeys, supports other commands such as **create csv file**.
 To see all available commands use:
 ```
 eth-pubkeys help
 ```